sotmasman/Silicon-microprobes/README.md

 1. Silicon microprobe designs.dwg    - AutoCAD DWG file of an assortment of microprobe designs.
 Units are in microns.

-2. Reticle layout.dwg        - AutoCAD DWG file of the reticle.
+2.  reticle 2017.dwg and reticle 2017.dwg  - AutoCAD DWG files of the reticles from the 2017 and 2019 production runs.
 Units are in microns.

-3. Reticle layout GDS format.gds      - GDS file of the reticle.
+3.  reticle 2017 GDS.gds and reticle 2019 GDS.gds      - GDS file of the reticle from the 2017 and 2019 production runs.
 Used for submitting order to MEMS foundry.

 *************************************